bmkramer/metadata_ingest/README.md

   - [JSON schemas](/databases/openaire/schema/)
   - [SQL processing scripts](/databases/openaire/sql/)
   - notes:
-    - the dataset in Google Big Query contains the separate tables for publications, datasets, software, other research products, data sources, organizations, projects and communities, together with relation tables indicating the relation between these different entities
+    - the dataset in Google Big Query contains separate tables for the different entities in the OpenAIRE graph:
-      - *crossref_public_data_file_20250312* - full public data file (167,008,748 records)
-      - *crossref_public_data_file_sample_20250312* - data file sample (10,000 records)
-    - currently, the table in Google Big Query is not partitioned or clustered - this would be a useful future approach to save on computing costs
+      - products (publications, datasets, software, other research products)
+      - datasources
+      - organizations
+      - projects
+      - communities
+      - relations (tables indicating the relation between the different entities)
+    - the relation tables are provided as subsets of the full relation table, split by type of entity and (for product-product relations) type of relationship.
+This was done to save on downstream computing costs.

 - **PKP**